jelmd/snmp-export/generator/README.md

 However, for others like process lists they are definitely unstable.
 So make sure, that you have understood, what your SNMP server is doing, before using `sub_oids`.

 ### remap
 This is an optional map, which allows one to replace label values.
-The final label value (i.e. after optional revalue settings got applied) is the key for the map.
+The label value, after the optional revalue setting got applied, is the key for the map.
 If the map contains it, the label value gets replaced by the value of the related map entry.
 Otherwise it stays at is.
 This might be more efficient than applying a list of regex to each metric value several times.
 However, take care to not run into `* collected metric ... was collected before with the same name and label values` by mapping several values to the same result which eventually make the metric non-unique anymore (and therefore the error).

+### sub\_oid\_remap
+This is the same as `remap`, but the lookup key gets formed by the *subOid* of the related SNMP object and the label value produced so far, concatenated with a semicolon (`;`).
+E.g. `Temperature.Value` becomes `123;Temperature.Value` if `123` is the subOid of the related SNMP object.

 ## overrides
 The `override` config deals with metric names and values.
 E.g. it allows one to drop metrics based on its value, change the metric's name, modify/remap the metric value, or to change its representation type (gauge, counter, etc.).